hashfaster/CurveSentinel/README.md

-# Curve Sentinel
+# Eden Sentinel

-An all-powerful toolset for Curve.
+An all-powerful toolset for Eden.

-Sentinel is an autonomous agent for persisting, processing and automating Curve 2.0.0.0 governance objects and tasks, and for expanded functions in the upcoming Curve V3 release.
+Sentinel is an autonomous agent for persisting, processing and automating Eden 2.0.0.0 governance objects and tasks, and for expanded functions in the upcoming Eden V3 release.

-Sentinel is implemented as a Python application that binds to a local version 2.0.0.0 curved instance on each Curve V2 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 2.0.0.0 Edend instance on each Eden V2 Masternode.

 This guide covers installing Sentinel onto an existing 2.0.0.0 Masternode in Ubuntu 14.04 / 16.04.